Electronic Access Services

 VT Departmental EDA Service Requests

-Email us at firstname.lastname@example.org or call us at 540-231-5121 if you are experiencing any issues with your existing door access equipment.
+Email us at firstname.lastname@example.org or call us at 540-231-5121 if your department is experiencing any issues with your existing door access equipment.
 Please state the location, reader name/number, issue, and your contact information.
 For access emergencies after business hours, contact the Virginia Tech Police Department at 540-231-6411.

 VT Departmental Installation Requests